bcgov/aries-oca-bundles/OCABundles/schema/bcgov-digital-trust/LTSA/property-owner-v1/DevTest/README.md

 A verifiable credential schema used for development and test purposes.

 - Publishing Organization: Land Title and Survey Authority of BC
-- Primary Contact Email Address: trawa@landsure.ca
+- Primary Contact Email Address: bcpropertyconnect@ltsa.ca

 ## Identifiers